xtofuub/Solveify/README.md

 1. Highlight a question or word on any webpage.
 2. Right-click and select "Get answer to this question".
 3. Questify will analyze the text and display the answer.
-4. It also has a built in shortcut using "ctrl + q/alt + x" to automatically answer the task
+4. It also has a built in shortcut using "z" to automatically answer the task
 5. The answer will appear at the bottom left corner that is bearly visible so the teacher cannot see.